Tziporah Malkah: Film and television

 Malkah starred as a blind girl who is courted by a struggling comedian in the Australian film comedy The Real Thing (2002) In 2002, she appeared in three episodes of the Channel 7 medical drama series All Saints.

 In 2005, Malkah appeared on the Nine Network's Celebrity Overhaul, a show in which celebrities try to regain their fitness through good diet and exercise habits.

-In 2006, Malkah appeared as a guest judge on the Special Broadcasting Service (SBS) program Song For The Socceroos and as a contestant on the Seven Network TV show It Takes Two.
-The same year, she also made a guest appearance on the first series of The Chaser's War on Everything on ABC TV and also became the host of a limited-run series weekly clip show Top 40 Celebrity Countdown on the Seven Network.
-Malkah had a guest starring role in Home and Away for a few episodes.
+In 2006, Malkah made a guest appearance on the first series of The Chaser's War on Everything on ABC TV and also became the host of a limited-run series weekly clip show Top 40 Celebrity Countdown on the Seven Network.

 In 2007, she filmed a short comedy video, Supermodel Hotdog, which aired on YouTube.
-The sketch, filmed at her LA apartment, self-satirised her popular image as a celebrity and movie star.
+The sketch, filmed at her LA apartment, self-satirised her image as a celebrity and movie star.

-Despite living in Los Angeles, she regularly supported Australian television.
-Between 2006 and 2011 she appeared in ten episodes of 20-1, an Australian series with hour-long shows hosted by Bert Newton.

-In January 2017, Malkah became a contestant on the Australian version of I'm a Celebrity...Get Me Out of Here!
-She was evicted by a public vote on day 31 after spending 30 days in the African jungle.
+In 2017, she was a contestant on the third season of the Australian version of I'm a Celebrity...Get Me Out of Here!, where she lived in the African jungle along with other celebrities.
+She was the third contestant eliminated, spending four weeks in the jungle, and was described as one of the seasons "standout characters" due to the frank nature of her remarks.

-She hosted a segment on E!
-News a US TV Series based in Los Angeles for the Australian market.

-She appeared with Alice Garner, Michael Hutchence, Chrissie Hynde and Ben Mendelsohn in the INXS music video Full Moon, Dirty Hearts.

-She has also been a guest on The Project, Good Morning Australia, Today, Today Extra, A Current Affair, Rove Live, David Tench Tonight, Burke's Backyard, The Bob Downe Show, The Big Schmooze, Geofrey Robertson’s Hypotheticals and Full Frontal.

 Personal life

-In 1998, Malkah moved to Los Angeles and became a United States citizen in 2009.
+Around 1993, Malkah entered a relationship with James Packer, the billionaire heir to the Packer family which controlled Publishing and Broadcasting Limited, including the subsidiary Nine Network, one of Australia's largest television networks.
+They were engaged from 1996 to 1998.
+In 2024, Malkah stated that "she had never been engaged to any man and would no longer tolerate being defined by a man."

+Following the end of her relationship with Packer, Malkah moved to Los Angeles to pursue an acting career, where she spent 13 years, but eventually fell into a period of financial hardship and returned to Australia, for a time becoming homeless, and eventually ended up working as a care assistant in a nursing home.

+Malkah has said she legally changed her name to Tziporah Malkah in her early 20s, after embracing her Jewish heritage.
+According to The Daily Telegraph, in a 2020 court filing her legal name was given as "Katherine Fischer".

+Malkah has been estranged from her mother Pru Goward for many years, saying in 2017, "It has always been quite a difficult relationship."

+In 2022, Malkah was found guilty of breaching a court order that prohibited her from posting online any information about a particular man.